-You may know Tribidrag under different names, depending on the country where it's grown.
-You can find it under the name of Primitivo in Italy or more popular, Zindfandel in United States.
+You may know Tribidrag under different names, depending on the country where it’s grown.
+You can find it under the name Primitivo in Italy or, more popular, Zindfandel in the United States.
 But they all share the same origin, here in Croatia.
 The conference is focused on exploring all of the possibilities of this indigenous and almost extinct variety in Croatia.

 Tribidrag is perhaps the most widespread indigenous Croatian grape variety and the one that has significantly contributed in putting Croatia on the global wine scene.
-While America celebrated Zinfandel, Italian Primitivo achieved recognizably - Croatian Tribidrag almost got lost from Croatian vineyards.
+While America celebrated Zinfandel and the Italian Primitivo achieved recognizably – Croatian Tribidrag almost got lost from Croatian vineyards.

-As a variety is capable of producing wines with lot of character, mighty with pronounced fruit aromas and even delicate, flower aromas we found at the recent Tribidrag tasting, organized by the "I am Tribidrag" asscociation, behind the First International Conference about Tribidrag.
+As a variety, it’s is capable of producing wines with lot of character, mighty with pronounced fruit aromas and even delicate, flower aromas.
+We found it at the recent Tribidrag tasting, organized by the “I am Tribidrag” asscociation, behind the First International Conference about Tribidrag.

-The oldest example we tasted was Zlatan Crljenak from 2011. shows ageing potential of this variety.
+The oldest example we tasted was Zlatan Crljenak from 2011, which shows the ageing potential of this variety.

-As a variety, Tribidrag ripens unevenly, making it harder to produce than its offspring, Plavac Mali.
+As a variety, Tribidrag ripens unevenly, making it harder to produce compared to its offspring Plavac Mali.
 The quality of the grape is different, has mainly fruit character and holds acidity very well.
-Because of its thin skin, the grapes aren't so resistant to diseases in the vineyard.
+Because of its thin skin, the grapes aren’t so resistant to diseases in the vineyard.

-A bottle of Crljenak Kašetalnski or Tribidrag always come with the premium prices.
+A bottle of Crljenak Kašetalnski or Tribidrag always comes with the premium prices.

-Stina winery, from the island Brač, is also one of the notable producers of Crljenak.
-We tasted and compared two vintages, 2013. and 2012.
-2013. young and refreshing wine, with red fruit character on the nose.
-We especially enjoyed the "sea touch" found in 2012.
-The salty aromas of sea shells and clams, went perfectly with the character of Crljenak in the bottle.
-Very interesting producer!
+The Stina winery, from the island Brač, is also one of the notable producers of Crljenak.
+We tasted and compared two vintages, 2013 and 2012.
+The 2013 vintage is young and refreshing wine, with red fruit character on the nose.
+We especially enjoyed the “sea touch” found in the 2012 vinatge.
+The salty aromas of sea shells and clams went perfectly with the character of Crljenak in the bottle.
+A very interesting producer!

-"I am Tribidrag" conference will take place in Split, second largest city in Croatia.
-Metropolitan vibe by the sea, a city where historic Unesco sites meets urban wine bars and restaurants.
+“I am Tribidrag” conference will take place in Split, the second largest city in Croatia.
+Metropolitan vibe by the sea, a city where historic UNESCO sites meet urban wine bars and restaurants.
 Split abounds in cultural manifestations, open–air concerts of both classical and modern music to which the centuries–old monuments serve as an impressive stage setting.

 Did you like the story at Wine&More?
 Share it with your friends, like, comment and earn discounts with Your loyalty program!